Write-only memory (joke)

 Write-only memory (WOM), the opposite of read-only memory (ROM), began as a humorous reference to a memory device that could be written to but not read, as there seemed to be no practical use for a memory circuit from which data could not be retrieved.

-However, it was eventually recognized that write-only describes certain functionalities in microprocessor systems.
+However, it was eventually recognized that write-only memory also describes certain functionalities in microprocessor systems.
 The concept is still often used as a joke or euphemism for a failed memory device.

 The first use of the term is generally attributed to Signetics, whose write-only memory literature, created in 1972 as in-house practical joke, is frequently referenced within the electronics industry, a staple of software engineering lexicons, and included in "best hoaxes" collections.

 Signetics

 A "Write-Only Memory" datasheet was created "as a lark" by Signetics engineer John G "Jack" Curtis, inspired by a fictitious and humorous vacuum tube datasheet from the 1940s.
 Considered "an icebreaker", it was deliberately included in the Signetics catalog.

 Roy L Twitty, a Signetics PR representative, released a tongue-in-cheek press release touting WOM on April 1, 1973.
 Instead of the more conventional characteristic curves, the 25120 "fully encoded, 9046×N, Random Access, write-only-memory" data sheet included meaningless diagrams of "bit capacity vs. Temp.", "Iff vs. Vff", "Number of pins remaining vs. number of socket insertions", and "AQL vs. selling price".
 The fictional device required a 6.3 VAC Vff (vacuum tube filament) supply, a +10 Vcc (double the Vcc of standard TTL logic of the day), and Vdd of 0±2% volt (i.e. ground).
-It was specified to run between 0 and −70°C.
+It was specified to run between 0 and −70 °C.